 It has the unique and supremely important advantage of making ALL the blades completely interchangeable thorughout the fleet.
 It eliminates “rogue” rotor blades.

 It simply requires that instead of thinking ONLY dynamic RTB when considering balancing a rotor blade, the WHOLE balance problem must be considered – static & dynamic balance and their inter relationship.

-By doing this, the typical results to date is that the average RTB exercise for a helicopter is in the order of 2-3 flights before it is smooth – with minimal weight being required on the hub to dynamically balance the head.
-For CH47, typically the flights are down to as few as 4-5 flights before it is flown serviceable.
+By doing this, the typical results to date is that the average RTB exercise for a helicopter is in the order of 1-3 flights before it is smooth – with minimal weight being required on the hub to dynamically balance the head.
+For CH47, typically the flights are down to as few as 4-5 flights or less, before it is flown serviceable.

 To help understand and de-mystify RTB, we must look at rotor blade adjustments available, their purpose and who can play with them.
 After reviewing Rotor Blade Adjustments that are available, we must then look at the vibration likely to be encountered and corrected by the dynamic RTB smoothing process.

 Associated with, but separate from the RTB smoothing, N per rev vibration needs to be discussed and looked into.
 These are often classed as a medium frequency vibration but can often be more fatiguing and damaging than the classical 1/rev vibration typically thought of with RTB smoothing and helicopter flight.